 Polls reveal there has been a huge shift in American attitudes toward gay marriage.
 One recent Gallup poll cites a shift of Americans having crossed the symbolic 50 percent threshold and up to 58 percent approval in 2010.
 Presbyterian minister Murray Richmond is one those Americans who changed his mind on this issue and his testimony was published last week in an article titled, “I Preached Against Homosexuality, But I Was Wrong.”
-This minister’s story is particularly poignant because he reveals some of the underlying pressures he was under in his church to preach against homosexuality and homosexual relationships.
+This minister’s story is particularly poignant because he reveals some of the underlying pressures he was under in his church to preach against homosexuality and same-sex relationships.

 Richmond formerly believed that no one “could be a practicing homosexual and a Christian.
 The Bible was straightforward on this issue.
 It all seemed incredibly obvious to me.”

-But looking back the minster now says:
+But the minster now says:

 “I see how much my own opinions had been formed by the fact that I was representing a split congregation.
 Our church, like so many, was divided.
 And while the people who believed it should be accepted were not going to leave if we maintained a position of non-acceptance, those who felt it was a sin would bolt in a heartbeat if we ever allowed gay clergy or gay marriage.
 If they bolted, half our budget would go out the door.
 I knew the issue could tear the church apart.”

 “What I didn’t realize was how it could tear apart the people in the church as well.”

 In 2005, Richmond left his parish ministry to work as a hospital chaplain.
 Free from the constraints of a congregation, he was able to “spend more time actually looking at the biblical texts that deal with homosexuality”.
 As a result of studying the passages that generally get appealed to in this debate, he has since “done a 180 on the topic.”